This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #TeaProudly #CollectiveBias

 Growing up my mom would make the most wonderful sweet and spicy muffins.
 One bite of those morsels of goodness and I could relax and slow down for a minute or two.
 And for a child with my level of energy, that was a big deal.
 (Yes, my mom was a fast learner and fed me those muffins often).
 Haha!

 I am no longer the cause of the chaos, but as a mom of four my life still has it’s fair share of chaotic moments and a need for small moments of relaxation.
-Taking a few moments for me in the morning with a wake-me-up cup of tea and a fresh scone really sets the tone and helps me face the day.
+Taking a few moments for me in the morning with a wake-me-up cup of tea and a fresh Vanilla Chai Scones really sets the tone and helps me face the day.

-Imagine kicking your feet up, a quite house, slippered toes, a steaming mug of tea, and a fresh, warm from the oven Vanilla Chai Scone.
-In a word: perfection.
+Imagine kicking your feet up, a quite house, slippered toes, a steaming mug of tea, and a fresh, warm from the oven Vanilla Chai Scones.
+In a word: perfection

 Let’s talk tea